UCPLA/Adaptive-Universal-Remote/Joysticks/Demo/readme.md

 > Please note that while the joysticks have an internal battery, this demo is not very battery friendly, and the devices will only last for a few minutes (~15 min).

-1. **Pair the joystick with a computer via Bluetooth.** Plug in the Atom (small grey unit) to the display unit.
- * The device should already be paired. if not you can click on the bluetooth icon and add a new device.
+1. **Plug in the Atom (small grey unit) to the display unit.** The device should already be paired. if not you can click on the bluetooth icon and add a new device.
 It will appear as bluetooth keyboard/mouse device (ESP32 Keyboard/Mouse).
 Select it and pair.
 Keep the Atom plugged in for the entire duration of use.

 2. **Turn on the Joystick attached to the wristband.** Attach the joystick to a limb of the user that they feel comfortable moving.
 This can be the wrist, arm, leg, ankle, or even head.
 This can be achieved using the included wristband or the device can be taped to the user.
 The user can also simply hold the device if they wish.